cch5ng/audacity-help/README.md

-# Audacity Quick Start Guide
+# audacity-help

 ## Purpose

-This is a Quick Start guide for using Audacity.
+This is a personal project for my technical writing portfolio.
+It is not intended as a substitute for the Audacity online documentation.

+## Credits

+This project was compiled with jekyll and styled using the theme, [just-the-docs](https://github.com/pmarsceill/just-the-docs).

-## Use Cases
+## Resources

-These are a couple of typical workflows when working with audio:

-* Record, play, edit, export

-* Play/review, edit, export

-## What the guide does not do

-This is not a comprehensive guide about professional audio editing and effects.
-But it is geared to help you get going with practical features for creating and editing audio content.

-For example, there are a number of effects and plug-in's which are not described but the Audacity online documentation may help with those.
+For a list of resources on jekyll, using jekyll themes, creating animated gifs, and creating video tutorials for software, see [this gist](https://gist.github.com/cch5ng/7d110fb20689a1d31bccd033ce45d610).